AQI

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka ranked third on the global list of cities with the worst air quality this morning (October 09, 2023).
+Dhaka ranked seventh on the list of cities with the worst air quality with an AQI score of 159 at 8:54 am on Tuesday.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.